1,380 related texts · Page 2 of 29

 Well, imagine standing at the foot of Mount Sinai, witnessing the revelation of the Ten Commandments.
 It wasn't exactly a gentle experience.
 In fact, it was so intense that, accord...

-According to Legends of the Jews, on the second day of Creation, God didn't just whip up one thing, but four: the firmament, hell, fire, and the angels.
+On the second day of Creation, God didn't just whip up one thing, but four: the firmament, hell, fire, and the angels.
 Talk about a busy day!
-We'r...
+We're going to focus on the firmament ...

-According to Legends of the Jews, as Moses neared the mountain, he immediately sensed its holiness.
+As Moses neared the mountain, he immediately sensed its holiness.
 He saw that even the birds passing overhead wouldn't dare land upon it.
-Imagine ...
+Imagine that: a place so sacred, so imbued...

 It wasn't just a chaotic mass of people wandering aimlessly, that's for sure.
 According to the traditions, there was a real method to the madness, a divinely inspired order.
 The st...